draktr/difference_gradient_descent/README.md

 ## A Quick Example

 Below is a simple demonstrative example to show how to use `findi`.
-More examples can be found in [the documentation](https://findi.readthedocs.io/en/latest/), including the examples of problems that can **only** be solved by `findi` and not by other Python Gradient Descent implementations.
+More examples can be found in [the documentation](https://findi-descent.readthedocs.io/en/latest/), including the examples of problems that can be solved by `findi` and not by other Python Gradient Descent implementations.

 ```python
 import findi as fd